-- System configured by Base Station BS1000 + Remote Antenna RA100DW or RA100 + Ethernet Beltpack IBP10 + Speaker Station ISS800 + Wireless Beltpack BP850 or BP850S + Repeater RBS85. - One Base Station (Genie Solo) offer up to 60 Genie devices (Ethernet Beltpacks, Speaker Stations, Remote Antennas, Repeaters) and 128 wireless Beltpacks simultaneously.
+- System configured by Base Station BS1000 + Remote Antenna RA100DW or RA100 + Ethernet Beltpack IBP10 + Wireless Beltpack BP850 or BP851 + Repeater RBS85. - One Base Station (Genie Solo) offer up to 60 Genie devices (Ethernet Beltpacks, Remote Antennas, Repeaters) and 128 wireless Beltpacks simultaneously.
 Up to six Remote Antennas (RA100DW, RA100) can be connected to each Base Station.
-And, up to 128 wireless Beltpacks and, 10 Ethernet Beltpacks or Speaker Stations or Repeaters can be connected to one Remote Antenna. - One Remote Antenna supports 10 talk/listen paths.
-Even while multiple Talk channels of a device such as Speaker Station are in active, it only occupies one talk/listen path.
-Thus, one Base Station with six Remote Antennas offers up to 70 talk/listen paths for the wireless and Ethernet devices.
-However, for an instant, while the Speaker Station is talking with two Base Stations simultaneously, it occupies two talk/listen paths. - Three Base Stations (Genie Trio) offer up to 210ch talk/listen paths for the wireless and Ethernet devices.
-The Genie Trio, with 384 wireless Beltpacks, and 180 Ethernet Beltpacks or 180 Speaker Stations. - Ethernet synchronization is applied between devices connected to the Ethernet, avoiding RF interference, packet loss, delay, and jitter among all devices being connected to the Ethernet. - The GCM (or GCMW, Genie Configuration Manager-WAN) enables setting and pairing, as well as monitoring each device's frequency data spectrum, links and battery status.
+And, up to 128 wireless Beltpacks and, 10 Ethernet Beltpacks or Repeaters can be connected to one Remote Antenna. - One Remote Antenna supports 10 Talk and 128 Listen paths.
+Even while multiple Talk channels of a device such as Ethernet Beltpack are in active, it only occupies one Talk path.
+Thus, one Base Station with six Remote Antennas offers up to 70 Talk paths for the wireless and Ethernet devices.
+However, for an instant, while the Ethernet Beltpack is talking with two Base Stations simultaneously, it occupies two Talk paths. - With the configuration of three Base Stations (Genie Trio), you can increase these audio paths.